Santa Gertrudis, Coahuila

 The small town of Santa Gertrudis lies in the municipality of San Buenaventura in the State of Coahuila, Mexico, with a population of under 200 year-round residents, and under 200 part-time residents.
 Santa Gertrudis is most populated during the summer or winter months when people that live in bigger cities in Mexico or the United States visit.

-Founded by the Sandoval family, the 200+ year old town has existed since before the battle for Mexican Independence.
+The 200+ year old town has existed since before the battle for Mexican Independence.